 2) Merchandise and office supplies have gone missing

 Perhaps you’ve noticed that you’re constantly restocking, yet sales haven’t increased.
 Or office and kitchen supplies seem strangely low.
-If that’s the case, we recommend security camera systems to monitor your warehouse, kitchen, stationery room and other storage areas.
+If that’s the case, we recommend commercial security camera systems in Perth to monitor your warehouse, kitchen, stationery room and other storage areas.

 3) Equipment and tools have vanished